Speech, Language and Communication Needs

 We often take these skills for granted, but many children struggle to communicate.
 They have speech, language and communication needs or SLCN.

-A child with speech, language and communcation needs:
+A child with speech, language and communication needs:

 - Might have speech that is difficult to understand